Venteur

 News

 The concept of 213-D reimbursements originates from Section 213(d) of the Internal Revenue Code(1).
 It enables employers to provide their employees with tax-free reimbursements for qualified medical expenses.
-(Emphasis on qualified.
-We’ll explain more about this later on in the article).

 The regulation allows employers to establish a plan that allows their employees to receive reimbursements for qualified medical expenses incurred by themselves and their dependents.
 These reimbursements are not subject to any tax, whether income tax, Social Security tax, Medicare tax, or federal unemployment tax.
 By providing tax-free reimbursements, employers effectively reduce the financial burden on their employees regarding healthcare expenses.